Daxx92/pfsense-user-xml-generator/README.md

 ### Adding Users

-Copy the XML that was generated an go to your backup file.

-Go to your backup file and find the line nextui:
+Copy the XML that was generated,go to your backup file and find the line nextuid:

 ```xml
 <nextuid>2005</nextuid>
 ```